Juan Jaime (footballer): Life and career

 He made his debut – and only league appearance – for Lanús on March 16, 2012, starting in a 1–0 Primera División defeat at home to Argentinos Juniors.
 Jaime spent the 2013–14 Primera B Nacional season on loan at Douglas Haig; he made 17 league appearances and was a regular in the matchday squad.
 In 2016, Jaime joined Talleres de Remedios de Escalada, newly promoted to the third-tier Primera B Metropolitana.
 He spent a year with Talleres, for whom he scored his first senior goal to seal a 2–0 home win against Deportivo Armenio on May 6.
 In January 2017, Jaime signed for Deportes Copiapó of the Primera B de Chile.

+After eight years with Deportes Copiapó, Jaime switched to Deportes Temuco for the 2025 season.